 “Me too!” yells my son Kieran from his room.

 I was determined to get an appointment.

-But it wasn’t over yet.
-To finally secure our appointment, which we just made online, we had to wait for an email and click on a link in the email to confirm the appointment.
+It wasn’t over yet.
+To secure our appointment, which we just made online, we had to wait for an email and click on a link in the email to confirm the appointment.

-After about 2 minutes the email arrived in my inbox and I clicked on the link but then the server timed out again.
-People were still hitting the system hard trying to get an appointment which was causing the website servers to crash.
-Eventually all 3 of us confirmed our appointment but it was now 12:45 a.m.
-A little over 45 minutes of this nonsense simply to get an appointment to change our address so we could then renew our titre de séjour.
+After about 2 minutes, the email arrived in my inbox, and I clicked on the link, but then the server timed out again.
+People were still hitting the system hard, trying to get an appointment, causing the website servers to crash.
+Eventually, all 3 of us confirmed our appointments, but it was now 12:45 a.m.
+A little over 45 minutes of this nonsense to get an appointment to change our address so we could then renew our titre de séjour.

-Oh well.
-As the French say.
-It’s just the way things are done.
+As the French say, it’s just the way things are done.
 What can I do about it?

 Each prefecture in France is different

 Some take walk-ins.
 At other you can call to make an appointment.
 Some prefectures let you make an appointment in person.

 Some have machines to dispense numbers, so you can sit down and wait.
 Others don’t, and you have to queue up in line for your turn.